TommyTranT/fetch_api_jokes/README.md

  public | jokes   | table | tommytran

  Instead of typing one sql command at a time, we can type them in 03-ops and import that file like we did above

+ A table is just parsed text.
+You cant work with it in Javascript.